 Anime Club: If you are an Anime lover and gamer, then the Anime Club is for you.
 Starting 2nd semester in room 312, Mr. Clark.
 An announcement will follow for meeting day and time.

-Board Game Club: This group meets in Room 114 after school on Thursdays and Fridays from 2:30 to 4:00.
-Meet to play a variety of games including party games such as Taboo and Apples to Apples as well as strategy games such as Pandemic and Dominion.
+Board Game Club: This group meets in Room 231 after school on Mondays, Thuesdays and Thursdays from 3:15 to 4:30.
+Meet to play a variety of games including party games as well as strategy games such as Pandemic and Dominion.
 Students are encouraged to play the classics - Uno, Scrabble, and Pit are all games that kids love to get out.
 At Board Game Club, we believe anyone can play and that games can help bring people together in a fun, learning environment.

 Determined Strong Women (DSW): strengthens our female scholars' positive identity by showing them they belong, they are known and loved.
 Expends their aspirations by providing opportunities to serve, lead and socialize in ways outside of their typical experiences.